 He paused a few seconds to process the strange request, and then a resounding: "YOU'RE ON."

 The next day, a lemur onesie in size large arrived at his door in Nashville.
-Alyssa packed a green dinosaur one into her suitcase — already half-packed, since this was essentially a vacation within a vacation — and headed to Phoenix Sky Harbor, bound for Miami, stomach and heart done things they hadn't done in a while.
+Alyssa packed a green dinosaur one into her suitcase — already half-packed, since this was essentially a vacation within a vacation — and headed to Phoenix Sky Harbor, bound for Miami, stomach and heart doing things they hadn't done in a while.

 Neither of them could tell you what the in-flight movie was or if they sat next to someone.
-All they felt and thought about was their rattling nerves.
+All they felt and all they thought about was their rattling nerves.
 The good kind.
 The kind that means something big is coming.

 At baggage claim, she spotted him first — sauntering toward her from across the terminal.
 And when he got close enough, she giggled and squealed, "It's you!
 Hi!" — because what else do you say?